binkley/kotlin-rational/README.md

 consider `+0` or `-0`, treating all zeros as `0`, and distinguishes +∞ from
 -∞ (as opposed to the projectively extended real line).
 In these ways, this code does not represent a proper _field_.

+The code for `FiniteBigRational` _should_ simply be ℚ, and raise `ArithmeticException` when encountering impossible circumstances.

 ### Prefer readability